laidav/hubfx/packages/hubfx/README.md

 - # 2023 08 06 (Sat)

 1. UPDATE reducer for async validation
-  - parent sources should also be validating if a child control is validating
+  - parent sources should also be validating if a child control is validating - DONE

   - on validation success
     - set validation key to false